lukso-network/lsp-smart-contracts/DEPLOYMENT.md

 Available `--tags <options>` are:

-- `UniversalProfile`: deploy a Universal Profile with the deployer as the owner
+- `UniversalProfile`: deploy a Universal Profile with the deployer as the owner.

 - `UniversalProfileInit`: deploy + initialize (= lock) a Universal Profile as a base contract that can be used as implementation behind proxy.